WLwind/move_base_clients/README.md

 A complex C++ client.
 You'd better start it with **move_base_clients.launch**
 * web_nav.html
 A webpage navigation client which you can open it with a web browser.
 You can interact with the webpage like RViz.
 For more details, please visit [this tutorial](http://wiki.ros.org/nav2djs/Tutorials/CreatingABasicNav2DWidget).
+* client_with_smach.py
+A Python client with state machine smach, which contains a menu of options.